Wapiti08/CATrace/README.md

 - [ ]Design the Wel UI with interfaces to submit different types of material or evidence
 - [ ]Find the relationship between different entities
-- [ ]Combine the cyber chain the find the potential attack path
+- [ ]Combine the cyber chain to find the potential attack path
 - [ ]Analyse and extract the personal information from the database/images
 - [ ]Output the location or person as the result
 - [ ]Docker Container